You’ve got a great course, product or service but how do you go about successfully marketing (and selling) it online?

-Here are some podcasts that I recommend (some of which I have been a guest on…and one that I actually co-host).
+Here are some podcasts that I recommend (some of which I have been a guest on…and a couple that I actually co-host).

 There are many ways you can increase the value of your offer and entice people to buy your product with the bonuses you provide.

 For example, you could offer free access to another course or product when customers sign up for your main offer.

 Alternatively, you might want to add a free consult you know your target audience would find beneficial.